kkufieta/CarND-Advanced-Lane-Lines/writeup_template.md

 3. An example of a distortion corrected image should be included in the writeup.

 #### Solution
-After I calibrated the camera and saved the camera matrix and distortion coefficients in global variables, I packed the image undistortion in a function called `cal_undistort()` (Lines 102 - 104).
+After I calibrated the camera and saved the camera matrix and distortion coefficients in global variables (Lines 99 - 100), I packed the image undistortion in a function called `cal_undistort()` (Lines 102 - 104).
 To demonstrate this step, I applied it to a road image taken from the front camera of a car (see image below) (Lines 130 - 140).
 I apply image undistortion to all images I handle.
 ![alt text][image2]